Sudharsan1402/Book-Notes/README.md

-from pathlib import Path

-# Markdown content from the previously created README
-readme_content = """
 # 📚 Book Notes

 A simple and powerful web app that allows users to **add, update, and delete books**, storing the data in a **PostgreSQL** database.
 Book cover images are automatically fetched using the **Open Library API** based on the ISBN.